 Why we exist

-Your best memories aren't from scrolling.
-They're from the night you actually went.
-The room.
+Your best memories aren’t from scrolling.
+They’re from the physical spaces you actually walked into: the warehouse on a Friday, the dawn run on a Tuesday, the quiet cafe with the right people on a Sunday.
 The energy.
-The people you didn't know you'd meet.
+The faces.
+The connections you didn’t know you’d make.

-That moment — when you stop watching and start living — is the most human experience there is.
-It's why cities exist.
-It's why culture exists.
-It's the thing no algorithm can replicate.
+That moment, when you stop watching and start living, is the most human experience there is.
+It’s why cities exist.
+It’s why culture compounds.
+It’s the one thing an algorithm can never replicate.

-And yet.
-The entire infrastructure around it is broken.
-Discovery is word-of-mouth and Instagram stories.
-Ticketing platforms bury fees inside fees.
-Door management means a clipboard and a prayer.
-The experience of going out hasn't been redesigned in decades.
+And yet, the entire infrastructure around it is broken.
+Discovery is fragmented across fleeting stories.
+Ticketing platforms bury their margins inside hidden fees.
+Door management relies on a clipboard and a prayer.
+And the regular things (the weekly run, the monthly meet) are locked inside private group chats that newcomers can never find.
+The actual experience of gathering hasn’t been redesigned in a decade.

-We believe that experience deserves the same obsessive design that went into the phone in your pocket.
-That the space between "this looks interesting" and "I'm inside the venue" should be so seamless it disappears.
+We believe that experience deserves the exact same obsessive design that went into the phone in your pocket.
+The space between “this looks interesting” and standing in the crowd should be so seamless it completely disappears.

 That’s why we built Moments.